Daniel R. Miller

 Prior to serving as Director of the Medicaid Fraud Unit, Mr. Miller was a Deputy Attorney General in the Criminal Division of the Delaware Department of Justice.
 During that time he managed a large caseload and prosecuted hundreds of violent offenders.

 Before becoming a prosecutor, Mr. Miller served as a judicial clerk for Delaware Superior Court Judge Susan C. Del Pesco.

 Mr. Miller graduated with honors from Temple University Law School in 1992.
-He is presently an adjunct professor at Temple Law School, teaching trial advocacy.

 - Immediate Past-President, National Association of Medicaid Fraud Control Units (“NAMFCU”)

 - Former Vice-President, NAMFCU